NCBI-Hackathons/RetroSpotter/README.md

 ## Further Work

 * Run again with better control set.
+* Improve Reference HER set!
+Currently some stuff in there that doesn't fit.
 * Complete pipeline automation so that the results are reproducible.
 * Link up with metadata from SRA.
-* Improve reference sequence FASTA.
-Automate the collection of this.

 ## People/Team